ray-di/Ray.Di/README.md

 ### CachedInjectorFactory

-The `CachedInejctorFactory` can be used in a hybrid of the two injectors mentioned above to achieve the best performance in both development and production.
+The `CachedInejctorFactory` can be used in a hybrid of the two injectors to achieve the best performance in both development and production.

 The injector is able to inject singleton objects **beyond the request**, greatly increasing the speed of testing.
 Successive PDO connections also do not run out of connection resources in the test.